Girl holding snake

 Trust for America’s Health explains that the effects of the COVID-19 pandemic have contributed to overall wellness inequities in rural communities by altering eating habits, increasing food insecurity, creating obstacles to physical activity, and heightening stress.
 Additionally, structural barriers to healthy eating and a lack of opportunities and places to be physically active has also been a large factor.

 Bringing the building up to compliance from the survey results allowed the Bell Tree to implement expanded offerings by renting space to small businesses providing healing services.
-Businesses are now open and operating within the Bell Tree’s building, offering year-round yoga classes, acupuncture and more.
+Six small businesses are now open and operating within the Bell Tree’s building, offering year-round yoga classes, acupuncture and more.

 From painting classes for children, to Chinese medicine for adults, the Bell Tree is committed to being a one-stop shop where people can easily access a variety of community services.
 It strives to provide the community with opportunities that help drive a prosperous, shared future.